 The specific requirements and restrictions vary in each state; however, in Minnesota, your document will need the signatures of two witnesses or a notary public.
 Only one of the witnesses to your Healthcare PoA can be your healthcare provider.
 Finally, as a general standard, witnesses must be 18 years old or older, and none of them should also be your agent.

-See Minnesota Healthcare Power of Attorney law: § 145C.07
+See Minnesota Medical/Healthcare Power of Attorney law: § 145C.07